Our guide to contemporary kitchen remodels breaks down the benefits of clean lines, lighter tones, and a sleek approach.

-In this kitchen we renovated in Tribeca, white Shaker-style cabinets and a contrasting teal island set the contemporary scene.
+In this kitchen renovation in Tribeca, white Shaker-style cabinets and a contrasting teal island set the contemporary scene.
 White quartz was used for both the countertop and the backsplash, with black knobs and pull handles in a matte finish for additional contrast.

 Another stand-out contemporary kitchen remodel in our portfolio is the gleaming white one in this BellTell loft.
 The original kitchen was in decent shape but with a more traditional design aesthetic; our client wanted to modernize the space.
 To bring their vision to life, our design team paired fully custom gray Shaker-style cabinets with a white quartz countertop and a hand-painted tile backsplash.

 In this Soho loft renovation, we created a stunning contemporary aesthetic with one of the most truly monochromatic palettes in our portfolio.
 From the traditional column found in many New York lofts to the countertops to the cabinets and backsplash, everything in this kitchen gleams white – except for the sink and oven in contrasting black and gray.

 This may be a primer on contemporary kitchen remodels, but Gallery's renovation expertise in New York City touches all types of design styles.
 If you’re considering a NYC home renovation and want to work with a full-service design-build firm who handles every aspect of the remodel, contact us today.